AngoraFuzzer/libdft64/README.md

 ```

 ## Plan
-- Support 64bit
+- Support 64bit.
 - Make the `tests` can be ran under pin3.x
-- Support more instruction
+- Support more instruction.

 ---------------------------
 ## Introduction